HLST - High Level Support Team

 - Provide consultancy to scientists within the Research Units working on HPC;

-- Exploit developments made by the WPCD, especially in the field of standards, graphical user interfaces, common data bases and parallel visualization, for the benefit of the IFERC-CSC users.
+- Exploit developments made by the Code Development Work Package (WPCD) of the EUROfusion consortium, especially in the field of standards, graphical user interfaces, common data bases and parallel visualization.